EBZebra/docs/edge/source/guide/about.md

 * **&lt;EnableFunctionKey_X&gt;** specifies which Function keys (numbered F1 through F24) should be enabled
 * **&lt;ExitPassword&gt;** enables a password prompt when attempting to exit an EB app.
 Configurable on-device.
 * **&lt;FontFamily&gt;** specifies the default font to use when rendering text in web pages.
+* **&lt;FunctionKeysCapturable&gt;** works with the Key Capture API to enable function keys to be capturable globally on the device.
 * **&lt;LowBatteryScan&gt;** controls whether the scanner can be used when battery charge level is low.
 * **&lt;SettingsButtonEnabled&gt;** enables a Settings (gear icon) button to be displayed in the UI.
 Configurable on-device.
 * **&lt;SplashScreenPath&gt;** specifies a local image to display on boot.
 Android also can control display duration.